Neabag/UserActivity-Dashboard/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If this throw error like port 3000 is busy run on some other port y/n - y

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.